Understanding the Depreciation of Construction Equipment through Analytics

 Advanced analytics in construction enhance equipment depreciation management using predictive modeling and machine learning.

-Construction equipment management software like Clue predicts wear, plans maintenance, and optimizes asset use.
+Clue is construction equipment software which can predicts wear, plans maintenance, and optimizes asset use.
 It also helps in budgeting and resource allocation.

 Integrated IoT sensors ensure efficient maintenance, reducing financial risks and fostering sustainable growth.